-Dwelling - any building used exclusively for human habitation, including any permitted home occupation but excluding hotels, motels, and rooming and boarding houses.
+Dwelling - any building used exclusively for human habitation, including any permitted home occupation butexcluding hotels, motels, and rooming and boarding houses.

-Dwelling, Accessory - a building used as a place of residence for one family which use is clearly incidental and subordinate to the permitted principal use within the C-1 or C-2 districts and meeting the requirements of Article 7, Section 7:10 of this Ordinance.
+Dwelling, Accessory - a building used as a place of residence for one family which use is clearly incidental and subordinate to the permitted principal use within the C-1 or C-2 districts and meeting the requirements of Article7, Section 7:10 of this Ordinance.

-Dwelling, Single-Family Attached - two or more single-family dwelling units, each with its own outside entrance, which are generally adjoined together by a common party wall or connecting permanent structures such as breezeways, carports, or garages, whether or not such a group is located on a single lot or parcel of ground or on adjoining individual lots.
-For the purpose of this Ordinance, dwellings such as garden court dwellings, patio homes, row houses, townhouses, and zero lot line dwellings shall be treated as single-family attached dwelling.
+Dwelling, Single-Family Attached - two or more single-family dwelling units, each with its own outside entrance, which are generally adjoined together by a common party wall, whether or not such a group is located on a single lot or parcel of ground or on adjoining individual lots.
+For the purpose of this Ordinance, dwellings such as duplexes, garden court dwellings, patio homes, row houses, townhouses, and zero lot line dwellings shall be treated as single-family attached dwelling.